‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Moore and RO, ‘Marketing Alterity’, in Visualizing theory: selected essays from V.A.R., 1990-1994, London: Routledge, 1994.

-Michaels and E, ‘Hundreds Shot at Aboriginal Community: ABC Makes TV Documentary at Yuendumu’, in Bad Aboriginal art: tradition, media, and technological horizons, vol. Theory out of bounds, Minneapolis: University of Minnesota Press, 1994.
+Michaels and E, ‘Hundreds Shot at Aboriginal Community: ABC Makes TV Documentary at Yuendumu’, in Bad Aboriginal art: tradition, media, and technological horizons, Minneapolis: University of Minnesota Press, 1994.

-Turner and T, ‘Representing, resisting, rethinking: historical transformations of Kayapo culture’, in Colonial situations: essays on the contextualization of ethnographic knowledge, vol. History of anthropology, London: University of Wisconsin Press, 1991.
+Turner and T, ‘Representing, resisting, rethinking: historical transformations of Kayapo culture’, in Colonial situations: essays on the contextualization of ethnographic knowledge, London: University of Wisconsin Press, 1991.

 Faris and J, ‘Anthropological transparency: film, representation and politics’, in Film as ethnography, Manchester: Manchester University Press, in association with the Granada Centre for Visual Anthropology, 1992.